-Make sandwiches with lean turkey or chicken, lean roast beef, ham and low-fat luncheon meats.
+Make sandwiches with lean turkey or chicken, lean roast beef, ham, and low-fat luncheon meats.
 Avoid fatty luncheon meats such as bologna and salami.

 Fish: Most fish has less fat than other meats, including poultry with skin.
 The fat in fish is mostly heart-healthy polyunsaturated fat.
-Light-colored or white fish have the least amount of fat, including perch, orange roughy, snapper, sole and other mild-flavored fish.
+Light-colored or white fish have the least amount of fat, including perch, orange roughy, snapper, sole, and other mild-flavored fish.

-Oily fish like salmon, tuna, mackerel, sardines, herring and lake trout are firmer, darker in color, and contain more fats.
+Oily fish like salmon, tuna, mackerel, sardines, herring, and lake trout are firmer, darker in color, and contain more fats.
 Some fish (such as salmon, trout, and herring) are high in “omega-3 fatty acids,” a type of polyunsaturated fats.
 There is some limited evidence that suggests eating fish rich in omega-3 fatty acids may reduce your risk of cardiovascular disease.
 They appear to reduce blood clotting, lower blood pressure slightly, and lower blood triglycerides.
 In addition, they may be helpful if you have an inflammatory disease such as rheumatoid arthritis.

 Processed Meats: Choose processed meats with less fat and saturated fat.
-Limit your intake of sausages, bacon, salami, bologna and other cold cuts.
+Limit your intake of sausages, bacon, salami, bologna, and other cold cuts.

-Check the Nutrition Facts labels on packaged foods, including the sodium and fat content.
+Check the Nutrition Facts labels on packaged foods, including sodium and fat content.
 Sodium is added to these processed meats: ham, sausage, frankfurters, luncheon and deli meats.
-Sodium is also added to some fresh chicken, turkey and pork in a salt-containing, flavor-enhancing solution.
-Watch for statements like “self-basting” or “contains up to __% of ___,” which means a sodium solution was added.
+Sodium is also added to some fresh chicken, turkey, and pork in a salt-containing, flavor-enhancing solution.
+Watch for statements like “self-basting” or “contains up to % of ,” which means a sodium solution was added.

-Use Low-Fat Food Preparation: Cook lean cuts of meat using moist heat, because they are generally the tougher cuts of meat.
+Use Low-Fat Food Preparation: Cook lean cuts of meat using moist heat because they are generally the tougher cuts of meat.
 Brown raw meat in a small amount of fat.
 Add water to the meat.
 Cover with a lid and cook at a low temperature for 1 to 2 hours or until tender.
 If the water cooks off, add more water during cooking time.

 Tougher cuts of meat also can be tenderized by pounding or marinating them before cooking.
 Choose leaner grades of meat such as “select” or “good,” followed by “choice” then “prime.”
 “Prime” grade has more marbled fat that cannot be trimmed away from the lean, and it is more expensive than the other grades.